 The Download CSV functionality allows you to generate and download a CSV report that includes all the information in Standard or Verbose mode corresponding to each view.

-ENDPOINT DETECTION - RANSOMWARE ENCRYPTION PROTECTION settings
+RANSOMWARE ENCRYPTION PROTECTION settings

 The Ransomware Encryption Protection module detects processes that perform encryption operations on files on the endpoint with malicious intent.
-The module is processing kernel events for IO reads, writes, directory enumeration, and file execution.
+The product is processing kernel events for IO reads, writes, directory enumeration, and file execution.
 Patterns are matched against the collected events after studying the same patterns that are being created by actual ransomware.
-The engine will allow 3 files to get encrypted until it will give the verdict that the process is suspicious.
+The engine will allow 3 files to get encrypted until it gives the verdict that the process is suspicious.
 Once flagged, details about the suspicious process are gathered and sent to the Heimdal servers.

 Ransomware Encryption Protection - turn ON/OFF the Ransomware Encryption Protection module;